cloudera/hue/docs/gethue/content/en/posts/2020-03-04-collaboration-with-link-and-gist.md

 Public links are the same as in Google documents.
 They only require the recipient to have a Hue login.
 People can then reuse the queries on their own by executing them to see the results, fork and adapt them.

-* No need to select groups or list of invidual users
+* No need to select groups or list of individual users
 * Read, write permissions
 * Linked documents won't show up in your home
 * Can be turned off globally